WeBankPartners/wecube-docs/docs/introduction-en.md

 - **Interconnected with Business Process Engine**

-    In complicated use cases and automation, we rely on the businsess process engine provided in WeCube to interconnect all relevant plugin services together, so as to accomplish operation tasks.
+    In complicated use cases and automation, we rely on the business process engine provided in WeCube to interconnect all relevant plugin services together, so as to accomplish operation tasks.
 The powerful flexibility of the business process engine enable you to create SOPs specific to your own case, you can also integrate a manual approval process with an automated one.

 - **Design Driving Implementation**

-    We fully understand the painpoints in IT opeartion and management, as a result, we stick to the "Design Driving Imeplmentation" philosophy.
-Specifically, we expect to gather architectural designs on infrastructure and on application systems from early phase and to use them as a basis for all opeartion tasks such as resource creation, change and destruction.
-With this emphasis on the information consistency between when we design and when we implement, we believe the architecture complicne can be ensured.
+    We fully understand the pain points in IT operation and management, as a result, we stick to the "Design Driving Implementation" philosophy.
+Specifically, we expect to gather architectural designs on infrastructure and on application systems from early phase and to use them as a basis for all operation tasks such as resource creation, change and destruction.
+With this emphasis on the information consistency between when we design and when we implement, we believe the architecture compliance can be ensured.

 ## Key Features